DIT113-V22/group-05/README.md

 ### Installation & Setup

-Installation guidance are provided in detail on the Wiki pages below.
+Installation guidance is provided in detail on the Wiki pages below.

 - [Installing the software for users](https://github.com/DIT113-V22/group-05/wiki/Installation-and-Setup-guide).